 Q: What advice would you give to a developing actor that is trying to take the next step in his or her acting career?

 I always stress that training is essential to gather the skills and tools necessary to tackle any role systematically and with authority.
 Hayes Gordon used to stress that intuition can take an actor so far, but intuition can fail you- usually at the worst possible moment so it is best to have some technique behind you.
 An actor should constantly hone their skills – work on vocal production, maintain physical fitness and continue to meet up with other actors to read scenes.

 On completion of training, they should seek out a good agent with whom they can develop good rapport.
 If there are long spells where no work comes along, they should look to generate their own work, do the odd independent production or audition for short films for student directors.

 Want to work with Anna?
-Our next Screen Acting Beginners Course with Anna commences on the 9th 11th September 2020.
+Our next Screen Acting Beginners Class with Anna commences on the 9th January 2021.
 Our Screen Acting Beginners short course always fills up fast.
 To register for this short course apply here today or call 02 9281 4484 for more information.